Xilinx/Vitis_Libraries/data_analytics/docs/src/benchmark/dup_match.rst

 Duplicate Record Match
 ======================

-Duplicate Record Match resides in ``L2/demos/text/dup_match`` directory and  is to achieve the function of duplicate recoed matching, which includes modules such as Index, Predicate, Pair, Score, Cluster, etc.
+Duplicate Record Match resides in the ``L2/demos/text/dup_match`` directory and is to achieve the function of duplicate record matching, which includes modules such as Index, Predicate, Pair, Score, Cluster, etc.

 Dataset
 =======

-- Input file: Randomly generate 10,000,000 lines (about 1GB) of csv file similar to `L2/demos/text/dup_match/data/test.csv` as test input file.
+- Input file: Randomly generate 10,000,000 lines (about 1 GB) of csv file similar to `L2/demos/text/dup_match/data/test.csv` as the test input file.
 - The Demo execute time 8,215.56 s.
-- Baseline (Dedupe Python: `https://github.com/dedupeio/dedupe`) execute time 35,030.751 s
+- Baseline (Dedupe Python: `https://github.com/dedupeio/dedupe`) execute time 35,030.751 s.
 - Accelaration Ratio: 5.1X

 .. note::
    | 1.
-The baseline version run on Intel(R) Xeon(R) CPU E5-2690 v4, clocked at 2.60GHz.
+The baseline version run on Intel® Xeon® CPU E5-2690 v4, clocked at 2.60 GHz.
    | 2.
 The training result of Baseline includes `self.predicate=((TfidfNGramCanopyPredicate: (0.8, Site name), TfidfTextCanopyPredicate: (0.8, Address)), (SimplePredicate: (alphaNumericPredicate, Site name), TfidfTextCanopyPredicate: (0.8, Site name)), (SimplePredicate: (wholeFieldPredicate, Site name), SimplePredicate: (wholeFieldPredicate, Zip)))`.

 Executable Usage
 ===============

-* **Work Directory(Step 1)**
+* **Work Directory (Step 1)**

 The steps for library download and environment setup can be found in :ref:`l2_vitis_data_analytics`.
-For getting the design,
+For getting the design:

 .. code-block:: bash

    cd L2/demos/text/dup_match

-* **Build kernel(Step 2)**
+* **Build the Kernel (Step 2)**

 Run the following make command to build your XCLBIN and host binary targeting a specific device.
-Please be noticed that this process will take a long time, maybe couple of hours.
+This process will take a long time, maybe couple of hours.

 .. code-block:: bash

    make run TARGET=hw PLATFORM=xilinx_u50_gen3x16_xdma_201920_3

-* **Run kernel(Step 3)**
+* **Run the Kernel (Step 3)**

-To get the benchmark results, please run the following command.
+To get the benchmark results, run the following command:

 .. code-block:: bash